JosephCatrambone/exa-ml-interview/README.md

 # Exa ML Interview

-This is the starter repo for the onsight Exa ML interview!
+This is the starter repo for the onsite Exa ML interview!
 You will fork this and work on it yourself.

 Your goal is to train a model/system for document retrieval over the [MS Marco](https://huggingface.co/datasets/mteb/msmarco-v2/viewer/queries) dataset.
 In particular, at the end of this you will implement a class `Retriever`